 Egg white protein is complete.
-A complete protein contains all nine essential amino acids that the body cannot produce on its own.
-Although eating a balanced diet will give you the amino acids that you need, it certainly does not hurt to eat complete proteins.
+A complete protein contains all nine essential amino acids that the body needs but cannot produce on its own.
+Many dietary proteins, including most plant-based proteins, are not complete.

 Egg whites are easy to digest.
-Unless you have a sensitivity or allergy to eggs, egg white protein is the best protein for people with sensitive stomachs.
-Egg whites are low in fiber, low-FODMAP, and have the highest protein digestibility-corrected amino acid score (PDCAAS) of any whole food.
+Unless you have a sensitivity or allergy to eggs, egg white protein is the best protein for people with gut issues and sensitive stomachs.
+It is dairy-free, low in fiber, low-FODMAP, naturally alkaline, and has the highest protein digestibility-corrected amino acid score (PDCAAS) of any dietary protein.
 Our customers have experienced fewer digestive issues with egg white protein than with any other type of protein.

 Why drink wholesome?

 Some egg white protein powders are made with egg white protein isolates, which are listed as “egg white protein” as opposed to “egg whites.”
 Our egg white protein powders, on the other hand, are made with whole egg whites that were simply pasteurized and dried before becoming protein powder.
 They therefore do not have the chalky aftertaste characteristic of many protein powders.
 The eggs we use are also broken less than twenty four hours from when they were laid.
 Other eggs sit for days, sometimes weeks before being processed, which causes them to release a chemical called hydrogen sulfide.
 Hydrogen sulfide is best known for its potent sulfur (eggy) odor.
 Gross!

 drink wholesome is also additive-free.
 As you just learned, food additives are added to protein powder to improve characteristics like taste and texture.
 Ingredients like these, despite their many uses in food processing, are bad news for your gut health.